 Formed within a volcano cone, Hanauma Bay Nature Wildlife Preserve is a marine life conservation area and an underwater park.
 Spend the day at the marine education center learning about how Honolulu protects its marine life and the type of fish that live in the bay.

-The widest section of Waikiki, Kahanamoku has plenty of space for walking, jogging, or just laying in the sun.
+The widest section of Waikiki, Kahanamoku has plenty of space for walking, jogging, or just lying in the sun.
 It’s also a popular sunset spot in the evenings.

 Make sure to stop by the nearby Hilton Pier if doing an Atlantic Submarine tour is on your to-do list while in Honolulu.